Sunday, April 7, 2013

 07.04.13.
 Steel mesh fence cordon.
 High St SW view, across Cashel St demolition sites, red zone, abandoned bldgs by The Crossing.
 Reopened Ballantynes right.
 The demo site would become ANZ Centre, 2016

-Colombo St, The Crossing: I trekked N along Colombo St, past bright painted, planter boxes: a row of trees & garish painted, road patterns, past Pagoda Court Restaurant ghost, where Luke had recently bought a fish tank from the owner, trying to recoup quake losses.
-I trekked past McDonald's & KFC demolition sites.
-Only Timezone ghost haunted the vicinity.
+Colombo St, The Crossing: I trekked northwards along Colombo St past brightly painted planter boxes: a row of trees & garish painted road patterns, past abandoned Pagoda Court Restaurant where Luke recently bought a fish tank from the owner who was trying to recoup quake-losses.
+I trekked past McDonald's & KFC demolition-sites.
+Only Timezone was open.
 2018-19.
-Pagoda Court would be demolished for Kathmandu new build.
+Pagoda Court would be demolished for Kathmandu new-build.

 07.04.13.
 Red zone, abandoned, Pagoda Court restaurant, Colombo St. 2018-19.
 Pagoda Court would be demolished for Kathmandu new build